easylist/easylist/WEBCOMPAT.md

 # Banking and Finance Sites

+To improve webcompat among the various Banking and Financial websites when using a Adblocking software.

 Check various Banking and Financial Webcompatibilty among Adblockers ABP, uBO and Brave.

 ## Barclays (Checked 28/06/2021)